Native American Law Center (NALC) - The University of Tulsa

 In addition to the materials held at the MLIC, law students also have access to McFarlin, the main university library, which is a short three-minute walk from the law school.
 McFarlin is a major center of scholarly resources for the systematic study of Indian law, history and policy.

-With institutional roots stemming from the Presbyterian School for Indian Girls, The University of Tulsa honors its historic commitment to Indian scholarship by housing the Alice Robertson collection (which includes the personal papers of Samuel Worcester, the Osage Allotment Cards and the Wounded Knee Papers of Kent Frizzell).
+With institutional roots stemming from the Presbyterian School for Indian Girls, The University of Tulsa honors its historic commitment to Indian scholarship by housing the Alice Robertson collection (which includes the personal papers of Samuel Worcester, the Osage Allotment Cards, Mvskoke language documents, and the Wounded Knee Papers of Kent Frizzell).
 McFarlin’s collection also contains many documents related to the Indian Claims Commission, including a variety of indices and digests, the papers of Commissioner Brantley Blue and the personal papers of John T. Vance.
 The library also holds the J.B.
 Milam Library of Cherokee History, which consists of some 2,000 titles.
-It includes tribal and US government documents, almost all books written about the Cherokees before 1950, books printed in Cherokee and a number of important manuscripts.
+It includes tribal and US government documents, almost all books written about the Cherokee Nation before 1950, books printed in Cherokee and a number of important manuscripts.